 In January 2020, the UKGC announced that all online operators were required to partner with Gamstop by the end of March 2020.
 Any operator that refused to comply would have their license revoked.
 Because of this ruling, the commission has decided that casinos not on Gamstop are not authorised to operate in Great Britain.

 With regards to PayPal, they have a long history of being very careful about who they partner with in the online gambling industry.
 For starters, they only operate in markets that are legal and regulated.
-And PayPal only partners with sites that are considered to be legit and credible by the authorities.
+And PayPal only partners with sites that have not partnered with Gamstop and are considered to be legit and credible by the authorities.

 So as the UK Gambling Commission, which is heavily supported by the UK government, deems no Gamstop casinos to be unauthorised, PayPal has stayed away from partnering with any of them.